-Aligned to Essential Questions; Big Idea/Concept Standard (★) with supporting standards (→) connected below
+Aligned to Essential Questions; Big Idea/Concept Standard ( $\star$ ) with supporting standards ( $\rightarrow$ ) connected below Notes in gray font are from the AR Mathematics standards; RPS instructional pacing notes are in red font

-Notes in gray font are from the AR Mathematics standards; RPS instructional pacing notes are in red font
+EQ 1: How can I use the relationship of multiplication and division to solve comparison problems?

-EQ 1: How can I model and represent comparison situations?
+4.OA.A.2 Q3 Focus: Inverse relationships of multiplication and division used to solve comparison problems

-- ★ 4.OA.A.2 Q2 Focus: Modeling and representing comparison situations - Multiply or divide to solve word problems involving multiplicative comparison - Use drawings and equations with a letter for the unknown number to represent the problem, distinguishing multiplicative comparison from additive comparison Working with situations with the product as the unknown # x # = ? - → 4.0A.A.1 - Interpret a multiplication equation as a comparison (e.g., interpret 35 = 5 × 7 as a statement that 35 is 5 times as many as 7 and 7 times as many as 5) - Represent verbal statements of multiplicative comparisons as multiplication equations - → 4.MD.A.1 new this quarter - Know relative sizes of measurement units within one system of units including km, m, cm; kg, g; lb, oz.; l, ml; hr, min, sec; yd, ft, in; gal, qt, pt, c - Within a single system of measurement, express measurements in the form of a larger unit in terms of a smaller unit.
+- Multiply or divide to solve word problems involving multiplicative comparison - Use drawings and equations with a letter for the unknown number to represent the problem, distinguishing multiplicative comparison from additive comparison When you change the unknown, the operation of the comparison allows the student to use the relationship of multiplication and division to solve the problem.
+The unknown position is in the multiplier: ie. ? x # = # or the multiplicand # x ? = # - → 4.0A.A.1 - Interpret a multiplication equation as a comparison (e.g., interpret 35 = 5 × 7 as a statement that 35 is 5 times as many as 7 and 7 times as many as 5) - Represent verbal statements of multiplicative comparisons as multiplication equations - → 4.MD.A.1 - Know relative sizes of measurement units within one system of units including km, m, cm; kg, g; lb, oz.; l, ml; hr, min, sec; yd, ft, in; gal, qt, pt, c - Within a single system of measurement, express measurements in the form of a larger unit in terms of a smaller unit.
 Record measurement equivalents in a two-column table.